QuantEcon/book-networks-public/_sources/ch_intro.md

 ### Degree distribution for international aircraft trade

-Here we illustrate that the commercial aircraft international trade network is approximately scale-free by plotting the degree distribution alongside 𝑓(𝑥) = 𝑐𝑥−𝛾 with 𝑐 = 0.2 and 𝛾 = 1.1.
+Here we illustrate that the commercial aircraft international trade network is approximately scale-free by plotting the degree distribution alongside
+$f(x)=cx-\gamma$ with $c=0.2$ and $\gamma=1.1$.

-In this calculation of the degree distribution, performed by the NetworkX function degree_histogram, directions are ignored and the network is treated as an undirected graph.
+In this calculation of the degree distribution, performed by the NetworkX function `degree_histogram`, directions are ignored and the network is treated as an undirected graph.

 ```{code-cell}
 def plot_degree_dist(G, ax, loglog=True, label=None):